 - Canvas or nylon walls do not block sound or light.
 “Nocturnal activities” and even changing your clothes with lights on may unintentionally provide your campmates with shadow puppet entertainment, so turn the light out first, and try to keep it down, please.

 - Move your car to the parking lot within 6 hours after arrival at Troll.
 Don’t leave it in your camp or on the road where it’s in the way and reduces the medieval ambiance.
 Cars left on the road too long may be towed.
 When parking to load/unload, if you can’t pull into your camping area, park on the EAST (towards I-79) or NORTH (towards the main parking lot) side of the street to ensure that the roads are passable for emergency vehicles as well as other cars.

 - In the portajohns, shut the lid when you’re done.
 It sends the smell out the vent pipe instead of letting it build up inside.
 Eeeeewwwwww.
 And use the hand sanitizer or wash your hands at the next opportunity if you don’t want to end up with the “Pennsic Plague.”

 Don’t try to bow to every tin hat that walks by.
 You’ll just tire yourself out, because they’re all over the place.
-Learn to recognize different types of coronets (6 pearls = baron, 8-16 pearls = viscount/ess, crenellations like a castle = count/ess, strawberry leaves = duke/duchess) but expect to see some you can’t categorize.
-Rule of thumb – if the people with crowns/coronets have an obvious retinue following them around, then they’re probably Kings and Queens and you should bow.
+Learn to recognize different types of coronets (6 pearls = baron/baroness, 8-16 pearls = viscount/viscountess, crenellations like a castle = count/countess, strawberry leaves = duke/duchess) but expect to see some you can’t categorize.
+Rule of thumb – if the people with crowns/coronets have an obvious retinue following them around, then they’re probably Royalty and you should bow.
 Otherwise, a nod is sufficient but probably unnecessary.
-Of course, if you recognize OUR King and Queen, Timothy and Gabrielle, it’s polite to bow.
+Of course, if you recognize OUR King and Queen, Gareth and Juliana, it’s polite to bow.